amm926616/april-music-player-os/README.md

 - **Note-Taking and Vocabulary Tools**: Take notes and keep personal vocabulary collections.
 - **Interactive Features**: Engage deeply with your favorite songs.

-This project was inspired by a personal wish for a tool to practice Korean lyrics and is now shared with everyone to enjoy.
+This project was inspired by a personal wish for a tool to learn Korean from lyrics and is now shared with everyone to enjoy.
 **Presented to you by Aiden.**